ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

         streamsBuilder.table("dummy-topic", Consumed.with(Serdes.String(), new SensorDataSerde()));
 ```

-The main reason we are using a `KTable` is it makes it easy to be sure to only get the most recent state of that sensor, as a KTable will only return 1 result per key.
+The main reason we are using a `KTable` is that it makes it easy to be sure to only get the most recent state of that sensor, as a `KTable` will only return one result per key.
-Dummy-topic is just the name I chose, for my example it is not that important to have a well defined topic name.
+`dummy-topic` is just the name I chose.
+For my example it is not that important to have a well defined topic name.
-But do realize that Kafka Streams will persist the state of a Ktable within Kafka topics.
+But do realize that Kafka Streams will persist the state of a `Ktable` within Kafka topics.

 Subsequently we are going to enrich the traffic event with the sensor data.
 ``` java